Cesarsk/application-oper-challenge/README.md

 ## Technology Stack used and explanations

-- **K8S**: a Minikube cluster runs locally on Mac Os.
+- **K8S**: a Minikube cluster runs locally on my Macbook.
 It's made of a Deployment and a Service with a LoadBalancer mapped on the port 80, to the webservice running on port 4545, as per requirements.
+A namespace **oper** has been created for the purpose with a ServiceAccount svc-terraform that Terraform uses for the deployment.

   It is possible to deploy automatically the infrastructure using Gitlab CI.